ggkarabas/CS403-Project3/FinalProjectDescription.md

 ## Error Handling and Debugging

-One of DumPy's key philosophies is to provide clear, helpful error messages that facilitate quick debugging:
+One of DumPy's key philosophies is to provide clear, helpful error messages that facilitate quick debugging.
+Unlike other languages that might generate vague error outputs, DumPy aims to offer precise guidance for the developer:

 ```dumpy
 func divide(a: Integer, b: Integer) -> Integer:
     return a / b  # Error: Missing spaces around operator '/'
 ```

-### Example Error Message:
+### Example Error Message
 ```
 Line 2: Syntax error - Missing spaces around operator '/'
 ```

 These error messages are designed to be precise and easy to understand, guiding developers towards effective solutions.
+Debugging is an important part of development, and DumPy aims to make that process as intuitive as possible.

 ## Formatting Rules